Biłgoraj: World War II

-On 11 September 1939 a unit of German-minority Fifth column agents set fire to the town, which destroyed most of it.
+On 11 September 1939 a unit of German-minority fifth column agents set fire to the town, which destroyed most of it.
 A few days later Nazi German troops entered the town and immediately organized anti-Jewish pogroms.
 Furthermore, the Luftwaffe bombed Biłgoraj twice (8 and 14 September).
 On 15–16 September 1939, units of Kraków Army and Lublin Army retreating towards Tomaszow Lubelski, fought the Wehrmacht in the Battle of Biłgoraj.
 The Germans tried to capture the towns several times, but they did not manage to do so until 17 September, after yet another fire.
 On 28 September, units of the Red Army entered Biłgoraj, but they retreated after a few weeks, and the town became part of the Nazi-ruled General Government.
 On 25 June 1940 a ghetto was established.

 During the German occupation, Biłgoraj was an important center of the resistance.
 Local units of the Home Army and other clandestine organizations took part in the Zamość Uprising.
-Germans knew well that Solska Forest was filled with Polish fighters, and the Poles frequently attacked German units in Biłgoraj.
+Germans knew well that Solska Forest was filled with Polish partisans, and the Poles frequently attacked German units in Biłgoraj.
 The most famous incident of this kind took place on 24 September 1943, when a Home Army unit under Tadeusz Sztumberk-Rychter attacked Biłgoraj's prison, releasing 72 inmates, including Ludwik Ehrlich.

 There was also Jewish partisan resistance in the Bilgoraj area.
-On 17 and 26 August 1943, two other clashes are recorded: one in the village of Podgranicznik, 30 km northwest of Krasnystaw, in which two Jews were killed; and another in the village of Poreba, 26 km east of Bilgoraj, between a large partisan unit and the Nazi German Truppenzpolizei.
+On 17 and 26 August 1943, two other clashes are recorded: one in the village of Podgranicznik, 30 km northwest of Krasnystaw, in which two Jews were killed; and another in the village of Poreba, 26 km east of Biłgoraj, between a large partisan unit and the Nazi German Truppenzpolizei.